Robo-Game-Arena/EaterMover-AprilTag/README.md

 ## ⚙️ Requirements

 - Python 3.8 or higher
+- Install required pip modules by running 'pip install -r requirements.txt"
    - OpenCV (cv2)
    - NumPy
    - pupil_apriltags
    - bleak
    - tripy
    - rdp
    - matplotlib
    - scipy
    - numba
    - networkx
 - A wide-angle camera, with parameters saved as `fisheye_params.npz` if there is fisheye distortion
 - AprilTags printed and placed in the physical arena